Kingshukrox/react-counter-app/README.md

 # node_modules folder excluded due to size limitations on github
+run `npm install` to install all the dependencies
 # install bootstrap to see some styles used

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).